Best Crypto Debit Cards: Fees, Rewards and Region Compared (June 2026)

 NameNetworkCard TypeDigital WalletsAvailabilityRating

-In practice, match the card to your base currency and the balance you already use.
-Coinbase suits U.S. users who keep funds on Coinbase.
+Match the card to your base currency and the balance you already use.
+Coinbase suits U.S. users who keep funds on the Coinbase exchange.
 Uphold makes more sense for regular U.S. or UK spending when the paid tier still pays for itself.
 Nexo is the cleaner option in Europe.
 KAST and RedotPay work best when stablecoins sit at the center of your setup.

 How We Ranked These Crypto Debit Cards